 The old 100 Shekel note (the brown one) was replaced in November 2017.
 On the front side of the old note, there is Yitzhak Ben-Zvi’s face.
 Ben-Zvi (1884-1963) was the second and longest-serving President of Israel.
 He was chosen three times as President.
 He also made many pieces of research in the field of Jewish studies.

 On the back of the note, there is an illustration of the Old Synagogue in Peki’in.

 What can you buy with 100 Shekels?
-A night in a cheap hostel or a lunch and dinner in a mid-range restaurant.
+A night in a dormitory in a VERY cheap hostel or lunch and dinner in a mid-range restaurant.

 A new 50 Shekel note was issued in September 2014, but you can still find the old note here and there.
 Before I introduce you to the old note, let me introduce you to the new one (the green one).